Speed Management Hub

 The situation is even worse for elderly pedestrians.
 In fact, pedestrians over the age of 75 are twice as likely to be killed in a crash as those under 34.
 Elderly people are much more susceptible to injury if they are struck by a vehicle.
 Their bones are much frailer, and their overall state of health is worse – factors that can make even a minor crash turn lethal.
 Elderly pedestrians are also more vulnerable to being involved in a crash because of age-related declines in cognitive function and vision.

 Children are also highly vulnerable to injuries from motor vehicle impacts.
-This vulnerability occurs for several reasons including that they have less developed cognitive and perceptual skills and so are less able to make decisions about safe behavior around traffic; the decisions they do make may be less predictable to other road users (such as running after a ball); they are smaller than adults, and so may be harder to see in traffic; and there is emerging evidence that they are more likely to suffer more severe injuries when struck as pedestrians (especially head injuries).
+This vulnerability occurs for several reasons including that they have less developed cognitive and perceptual skills and so are less able to make decisions about safe behavior around traffic; the decisions they do make may be less predictable to other road users (such as running after a ball); they are smaller than adults, and so may be harder to see or be seen in traffic; and there is emerging evidence that they are more likely to suffer more severe injuries when struck as pedestrians (especially head injuries).